sparkfun/SuperHeadphones/docs/whats_next.md

-The next generation of super headphones might includes some additional features.
+The next generation of super headphones might include some additional features.
 Here are some of my ideas: